Coresets for Kernel Clustering: Experiments

 \subsection{Speeding Up Kernelized \kMeanspp}

-\kMeanspp~\cite{DBLP:conf/soda/ArthurV07} is a widely-used algorithm for \kMeans, and it could easily be adopted to solve kernel \kMeans by using the kernel trick, however as mentioned earlier this would take $\Omega(n^2)$ time.
+\kMeanspp~\cite{DBLP:conf/soda/ArthurV07} is a widely-used algorithm for \kMeans, and it could easily be adapted to solve kernel \kMeans.
+In particular, \emph{kernelized} \kMeanspp is the \kMeanspp algorithm applied on the feature space $\calH$, where the distances are the kernel distances $\dist(\varphi(x), \varphi(y))$.
+This kernel distance between a pair of points may be evaluated using the kernel trick efficiently, however, as mentioned earlier, implementing \kMeanspp using the kernel trick can take $\Omega(n^2)$ time in total.
 We use our coreset to speed up this kernelized \kMeanspp algorithm, by first computing the coreset and then running kernelized \kMeanspp on top of it; this yields an implementation of kernelized \kMeanspp with near-linear running time.

 In Figure~\ref{fig:kmeanspp}, we demonstrate the running time and the error achieved by kernelized \kMeanspp with and without coresets, experimented with varying coreset sizes.
 We measure the relative error of our coreset-based kernelized \kMeanspp by comparing the objective value it achieves with that of vanilla (i.e., without coreset) kernelized \kMeanspp.
 These experiments show that the error decreases significantly as the coreset size increases, and it stabilizes around size $N=100$, achieving merely $<5\%$ error.
 Naturally, the running time of our coreset-based approach increases with the coreset size, but even the slowest one is still several orders of magnitude faster than vanilla kernelized \kMeanspp.